-What’s the importance of customer service in the supply chain?
+Whats the importance of customer service in the supply chain?
 How can your logistics company improve your customer service?
+What logistics software should you be considering to implement on your team?
 We spoke with leaders of high-growth logistics companies to hear their secrets for improving customer service.

 1. Communicate quickly and thoroughly to build trust